 Before the UN, I was the Art Director of Advertising at Penguin Random House (Knopf Doubleday), arguably the most prestigious division in the publishing world.
 I art directed and designed top advertising campaigns for best-selling books by author's such as Haruki Murakami, Toni Morrison, EL James’ 50 Shades of Grey which helped sell over 70 million copies worldwide, Dan Brown’s The Da Vinci Code and The Lost Symbol, and Stieg Larsson’s crime series "Millennium trilogy" which included The Girl With A Dragon Tattoo, among others.

-I have also designed various projects for The Metropolitan Museum of Art, Macy's Fashion Office, Irin News, Kaplan, Inc. Riverhead, Oxford University Press, and I'm a Dream Team Collaborator at Blurb.
+I have also designed various projects for The Metropolitan Museum of Art, Macy's Fashion Office, Irin News, Kaplan, Riverhead Books, Oxford University Press, and I'm a Dream Team Collaborator at Blurb.

 I have a Bachelor of Fine Arts (BFA) degree in Graphic Design from The University of Massachusetts in Amherst.
-I also studied design in Florence, Italy at SACI (Studio Art Centers International).
-I have taken continuing education classes at SVA (School of Visual Arts) in web and motion design and I'm an active member of IxDA (Interaction Design Association), ADC (The Art Directors Club), and AIGA (American Institute of Graphic Arts).
-I have spoken at New York University and Parsons School of Design.
+I also studied design in Florence, Italy at SACI (College of Art & Design Florence).
+I have taken continuing education classes at SVA (School of Visual Arts) in web and motion design and I'm an active member of IxDA (Interaction Design Association), The One Club for Creativity, and AIGA (American Institute of Graphic Arts).
+I have spoken at New York University.